Surgical Technologist Salary USA 2026: Complete Guide

 Career Focus: OR skill development and surgical procedure learning

 Characteristics: Program graduate orientation.
 Preceptor mentorship.
-Learning OR protocols and procedures.
+Learning OR protocols.

 Financial Note: Sign-on bonuses ($2,000-$5,000) and shift differentials available